ericance/hello-world/README.md

-# hello-world
-This is a repository!

-I'm hoping that using GitHub will be beneficial to my personal projects.
+This project is meant to teach me the basics of GitHub.

+I will have to experiment with Git, but it shouldn't be too difficult.